imsuraj024/kryvon/README.md

 }

 // Register after initialize:
-Kryvon.registerGuard(EmulatorGuard());
+Kryvon.registerGuard(NetworkPinningGuard());
 ```

-Guards must not throw — any unhandled exception is caught by the runtime and treated as an empty result so that other guards are not blocked.
+Guards must not throw — any unhandled exception is caught by the runtime and treated as `hookDetected/critical` (fail-secure).

 ---